About the Safe Place

-Pediatricians at Children’s Hospital of Philadelphia (CHOP) who work with child abuse victims successfully launched a telemedicine/telecolposcopy program in 2016.
+Pediatricians at Children’s Hospital of Philadelphia (CHOP) who work with children with concerns for child abuse or neglect have been used the innovations of telemedicine as a tool in caring for these patients, since 2016.
 High-quality telemedicine care enables pediatricians to interact with the patient and family, participate in telecolposcopy, obtain diagnostic-quality photo documentation, and provide recommendations for sexually transmitted infection (STI) testing.

 Safe Place Treatment and Support Program

-The Safe Place Treatment and Support Program provides therapeutic services, including outpatient treatment, family and support counseling, psychoeducation, referrals and resources to children and families where there is known or suspected child sexual abuse.
+The Safe Place Treatment and Support Program provides outpatient psychotherapy, caregiver psychoeducation and support, referrals, and resources to children and families where there is known or suspected child sexual abuse.

 Sexual Assault Response Team